yoshi389111/pong-is-not-ping/README.md

 By default, the local host sends 4 ICMP ECHO packets (changeable with `-c`).
 When the last packet is returned or lost, or when the user quits the game, pong will display ping-style statistics summarizing the round-trip success and loss.

-It's ping meets pong — test your reflexes while staying true to the spirit of the network diagnostic classic.
+It's ping meets Pong — test your reflexes while staying true to the spirit of the network diagnostic classic.

 ## OPTIONS